rweigel/phys305/flux.md

 **Answer**:

 Although the electric field direction changes on the surface of the sphere, we do not need integration.
 Earlier it was stated that if the either $|\mathbf{E}|$ changes on the surface or if the angle between $\mathbf{E}$ and the normal vector at any point on the surface changes, integration is required.
-Here the normal vector to the surface of the sphere is $\hat{\mathbf{r}}$, which is always aligned with $\mathbf{E}$, because its direction is given by  $\hat{\mathbf{r}}$.
+Here the normal vector to the surface of the sphere is $\hat{\mathbf{r}}$, which is always aligned with $\mathbf{E}$, because its direction is also given by $\hat{\mathbf{r}}$.
 In addition, on the surface of a sphere, the electric field magnitude does not not change -- it is $E=kQ/R^2$.
 Thus, both conditions that are needed to avoid integration are satisfied.

 1\. $\displaystyle\Phi_E=E_{\perp}A = \left(\frac{kQ}{R^2}\right) (4\pi R^2)=4\pi k Q$